ZonghaoLi777/githubTrending/README.md

 ## C#

+* 【2024-02-11】[rocketseat-education / nlw-expert-c-sharp](https://github.com/rocketseat-education/nlw-expert-c-sharp) - An auction system API
+* 【2024-02-11】[vletoux / pingcastle](https://github.com/vletoux/pingcastle) - PingCastle - Get Active Directory Security at 80% in 20% of the time
+* 【2024-02-11】[reqnroll / Reqnroll](https://github.com/reqnroll/Reqnroll) - Open-source Cucumber-style BDD test automation framework for .NET.
+* 【2024-02-11】[jstrosch / learning-malware-analysis](https://github.com/jstrosch/learning-malware-analysis) - This repository contains sample programs that mimick behavior found in real-world malware.
+The goal is to provide source code that can be compiled and used for learning purposes, without having to worry about handling live malware.
 * 【2024-02-09】[EvilGreys / Disable-Windows-Defender-](https://github.com/EvilGreys/Disable-Windows-Defender-) - Disable Windows Defender (+ UAC Bypass, + Upgrade to SYSTEM)
 * 【2024-02-09】[microsoft / AdaptiveCards](https://github.com/microsoft/AdaptiveCards) - A new way for developers to exchange card content in a common and consistent way.
 * 【2024-02-09】[kikipoulet / SukiUI](https://github.com/kikipoulet/SukiUI) - UI Theme for AvaloniaUI